LolyxMoon/Aptos-x402/docs/FLOW.md

 ## Architecture Overview

-The x402 payment protocol for Aptos consists of three main components:
+The x402 payment protocol for BNB consists of three main components:

 ```
 ┌─────────────────┐